 Declawing May Lead to Litter Box Problems

 Cats naturally are inclined to use their claws to bury their waste, which is why most take to using a litter box relatively quickly.
-But digging in litter or any other substance is painful for a declawed cat, and they'll likely associate the pain with the litter box itself.
+Digging in litter or any other substance is painful for a declawed cat, and they'll likely associate the pain with the litter box itself.
 That may mean they avoid using the litter box altogether.

 06 of 09